godotengine/godot-docs/development/compiling/compiling_for_x11.rst

 required:

 -  GCC or Clang
--  Python 2.7+ (Python 3 only supported as of SCons 3.0)
+-  Python 3 or 2.7+
--  SCons build system
+-  SCons build system (3.0 or later for Python 3)
 -  pkg-config (used to detect the dependencies below)
 -  X11, Xcursor, Xinerama, Xi and XRandR development libraries
 -  MesaGL development libraries
 -  ALSA development libraries
--  PulseAudio development libraries (for sound support)
+-  PulseAudio development libraries
--  Freetype (for the editor)
--  OpenSSL (for HTTPS and TLS)
 -  *Optional* - libudev (build with ``udev=yes``)
 -  *Optional* - yasm (for WebM SIMD optimizations)